payloadcms/payload/README.md

 [All Official Templates](https://github.com/orgs/payloadcms/repositories?q=topic%3Apayload-template)&nbsp;·&nbsp;[Community Templates](https://github.com/topics/payload-template)

 **If you maintain your own template, consider adding the `payload-template` topic to your GitHub repository for others to find.**

-## ⭐ Why Payload?

-Payload is a CMS that has been designed for developers from the ground up to deliver them what they need to build great digital products.
-If you know JavaScript, you know Payload.
-It's a _code-first_ CMS, which allows us to do a lot of things right:

-- Payload gives you everything you need, but then steps back and lets you build what you want in JavaScript or TypeScript - with no unnecessary complexity brought by GUIs.
-You'll understand how your CMS works because you will have written it exactly how you want it.
-- Bring your own Express server and do whatever you need on top of Payload.
-Payload doesn't impose anything on you or your app.
-- Completely control the Admin panel by using your own React components.
-Swap out fields or even entire views with ease.
-- Use your data however and wherever you need thanks to auto-generated, yet fully extensible REST, GraphQL, and Local Node APIs.

-<a target="_blank" href="https://payloadcms.com/" rel="dofollow"><strong>Read more on our website</strong></a>

 ## ✨ Features